wzyboy/tbeat/README.md

 ### Twitter Archive

-This is useful when using the script for the first time to load all your existing tweets as Twitter imposes strict API limitations.
+Ingesting from Twitter Archive is useful when using the script for the first time to load all your existing tweets as Twitter imposes strict API limitations.
 You can only fetch the recent ~3200 tweets from API and there is rate limit to deal with.
+So it is recommended that you ingest from an archive (even an outdated one) at least once, before using API to catch up with the latest tweets.

 It takes more than 24 hours to [download a copy of your Twitter archive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).
 Extract the zip file and you can find your tweets in `data/tweet.js` or `data/tweets.js` file.